NadimGhaznavi/nadim-daniel/index.md

 * New York, New York
 * April 2007-  October 2007

-Managed a compliance system mandated by NASDAQ for major institutions.
-Tracked trading activities down to the second.
-Maintained the functionality of the legacy Order Audit Trail System platform until a new replacement system was operational.
-Oversaw the nightly batch process, ensuring the timely electronic transfer of compliance records to NASDAQ.
+- Oversaw a NASDAQ-mandated compliance application for large financial institutions, ensuring accurate tracking of trade activity down to the second.
+- Managed the nightly batch process to guarantee timely electronic transfer of compliance records to NASDAQ.
+- Developed an application to convert nightly NASDAQ CSV files into tabbed Excel reports, streamlining reporting and reducing manual effort.
+- Ensured compliance processes were reliable and auditable, minimizing risk of regulatory issues.

 ---